BayramGurel/MetaData/README.md

    ```bash
    mvn package
    ```
-3. Open `MetadataExtractor.java`, then use the **Run Java** button in the editor, or execute the same `java` command as above in the integrated terminal.
+3. Open `Main.java`, then use the **Run Java** button in the editor, or execute the same `java` command as above in the integrated terminal.

 ---